Reviews You Can Rely On

 Setup

-Among the direct-drive models, the Neo 2T is the easiest trainer to get set up and rolling.
-We specify that because it can be a bit of a pain to put on the cassette, especially if you need to throw on a new freehub, as we mentioned in the design section.
-If you have your cassette ready and your lockring and wrench all laid you, you can probably get yourself set up and ready to go within 15 minutes.
+Among the direct-drive models, the Neo 2T is one of the easiest trainers to get set up and rolling.
+It can be a pain to put on the cassette, especially if you need to throw on a new freehub, as mentioned in the design section.
+But if you have your cassette ready and your lockring and wrench all laid out, you can probably get yourself set up and ready to go within 15 minutes.
 If you're easily distracted or not much of a mechanic, set aside about an hour.

 After unboxing, assuming you ride Shimano or SRAM, you can put the cassette on the Shimano hub body that comes with the trainer.
 If you ride Campy, SRAM XD, or XD-R, you'll need to have already purchased a hub body specific to that cassette, and you'll need a hex key/Allen wrench to unbolt the hub that's on there and install the new hub.

-tacx neo 2t smart bike trainer review - your default setup friends for direct drive trainers like the tacx...
+tacx neo 2t smart - your default setup friends for direct drive trainers like the tacx...

 Your default setup friends for direct drive trainers like the Tacx Neo 2T.